microsoft/pxt-arcade/docs/recipes/wonder-woman-1984/03-enemies.md

 ## {Step 6 Add more enemies}

 Repeat these steps to add more enemies for Wonder Woman to avoid in her Maze.
-When you're done, click **Finish** to play and share your Wonder Woman Chaos Maze with friends!
+When you're done, click **Done** to play and share your Wonder Woman Chaos Maze with friends!
 Congratulations!